jonieDC/Csharp-CRUD/README.md

 ### Executing program

-* open the program using visual studio and run
+* open the folder using visual studio and run the program

   ## Authors